 Two More Talented Draft Classes

-The 30 teams of the NHL kicked off the NHL Entry Draft, on June 26, 2009, in Montreal.
+The 30 teams of the NHL got together for the NHL Entry Draft on June 26, 2009, in Montreal.
 The New York Islanders kicked off a very deep draft by selected John Tavares of the London Knights in the Ontario Hockey League.
-A very impressive top-five saw Victor Hedman go to the Lightning, the Avalanche select Matt Duchene, the Thrashers grab Evander Kane and Brayden Schenn drafted by the Los Angeles Kings.
+A very impressive top-five saw Victor Hedman go to the Lightning, the Avalanche select Matt Duchene, the Thrashers grab Evander Kane, and Brayden Schenn drafted by the Los Angeles Kings.

-The very deep first round also included Oliver Ekman-Larsson (6th, Coyotes), Nazem Kadri (7th, Toronto Maple Leafs), Ryan Ellis (11th, Predators), Calvin de Haan (12th, Islanders), Nick Leddy (16th, Wild) and Chris Kreider (19th, Rangers).
+The very talented first round also included Oliver Ekman-Larsson (6th, Coyotes), Nazem Kadri (7th, Toronto Maple Leafs), Ryan Ellis (11th, Predators), Calvin de Haan (12th, Islanders), Nick Leddy (16th, Wild), and Chris Kreider (19th, Rangers).

 Some of the other impact players selected in 2009 are Ryan O’Reilly (33rd, Avalanche), Jakob Silfverberg (39th, Senators), Robin Lehner (46th, Senators), Tomas Tatar (60th, Red Wings), Tyson Barrie (64th, Avalanche), Reilly Smith (69th, Stars), Cody Eakin (85th, Capitals), David Savard (94th, Columbus Blue Jackets), Sami Vatanen (106th, Anaheim Ducks), Mike Hoffman (130th, Senators), Anders Lee (152nd, Islanders) and Erik Haula (182nd, Wild).

-The fourth and most recent NHL Entry Draft that began on this took place in 2015.
-There were a handful of teams who dressed less than desirable rosters for the 2014-15 season in order to get a crack at landing McDavid.
+The fifth and most recent NHL Entry Draft that began on this took place in 2015.
+A handful of teams dressed less than desirable rosters for the 2014-15 season to get a crack at landing McDavid.
 In the end, the Edmonton Oilers won the Draft Lottery and selected the superstar forward.